-The Top ten reasons to visit Rotorua - If you live in the northern hemisphere it's a long, long way to New Zealand and Rotorua, right?
+The Top ten reasons to visit Rotorua - For our visitors from the northern hemisphere, it's a long way to New Zealand and Rotorua, right?
 Thousands of miles in fact.
 And it sure would cost a lot of money to visit us wouldn't it?

 So what exactly could I say that would entice you to spend all those dollars and travel all those miles to come here?
 Hmmm.